paspao/paspaola.it/_posts/2021-05-18-QuarkusStreamingApp.md

     }
 {% endhighlight %}

 At line 24 we defined a new stream for the _FEE_ topic, then at lines 27-32 we defined  something of new that is a _persistent KeyValue store_ used to store the data to be more rapidly accessible, more in detail at line 27 we asked the creation of a RocksDB instance (a file based DB) then at lines 29-32 we defined what to store inside this RocksDB instance (we started to use it at line 41 only).
-Alternativly, you can use an in memory strategy.
+Alternativly, you can use an in memory strategy, anyway I need to specify a serialization configuration, made at line 32.

 At line 34 we start to join _PersonDriverLicense_ topic with _Fee_ topic: